syncthing/docs/specs/bep-v1.rst

 The **blocks** list contains the size and hash for each block in the file.
 Each block represents a 128 KiB slice of the file, except for the last block which may represent a smaller amount of data.
+The block list is empty for files and symlinks.

+The **symlink_target** field contains the symlink target, for entries of symlink type.
+It is empty for all other entry types.

 Request
 ^^^^^^^